ViaVersion/ViaFabric/README.md

 ## ViaVersion

-### How can I install ViaBackwards/ViaRewind?:
+### How can I install ViaBackwards/ViaRewind/ViaAprilFools?:

 - Just drop them into mods folder.
 Make sure you are using versions compatible with the ViaVersion version you are using.

-### What versions can ViaVersion, ViaBackwards and ViaRewind translate?:
+### What versions can ViaVersion, ViaBackwards, ViaRewind and ViaAprilFools translate?:

 - **With [ViaVersion](https://viaversion.com)**:
   Your server can accept newer versions.
 Your client can connect to older versions.